-In my fantasy food world, I’d have a personal raw vegan chef whipping me up magical, healthy food to make me feel like super woman.
-In reality, I eat like a normal, hurried, working person, always on the look out for quick and healthy recipes.
+In my fantasy food world, I’d have a personal raw vegan chef whipping me up magical, healthy food all the time.
+In reality, I eat like a normal, hurried, working person, always on the lookout for quick and healthy recipes.

 Could it be that my dream and waking world intersected here with this sublime, avocado confection?
 Indeed.

 It’s pretty incredible that such simple, humble ingredients can be whipped into a raw, chocolate frenzy — so decadent it tastes like something spun from Willy Wonka’s factory.
 Seriously, this mousse is velvety, luxurious, nutty, and rich — basically a more dimensional chocolate ganache, but strangely with more chocolatey flavor!
 How this is possible, I’m not sure.
 This is miraculous stuff I’m talking about, people.
 I had caught wind of this dessert years ago, the raw vegans have been raving about it for years, but it wasn’t until I tried an avocado smoothie at a neighborhood restaurant that it occurred to me to actually try this delight.
 Now, I curse myself for all the parties and celebrations when I could have been the gal to bring that crazy–tasty raw vegan delight, think of the accolades!
 The only choice I have is to make up for lost time, by making avocado mousse ever more.

 The application for such a mousse is endless.
 Alone, garnished with almonds and blueberries, it was heavenly.
 Spread on toast a-la Nutella, yes please!
 Smeared onto a batch of brownies (raw or baked), now you’re talking.
 It has a ganache texture and a super mouth-feel, so it’s very versatile.
 It’s amazing!

 - 1/2 cup